Equidistribution of Hodge loci II: Equidistribution of intersection points

-Let us now extend the vague convergence to $(G/L)_\Omega$.
-Since the projection map $p_{\vert (G/L)_\Omega}: (G/L)_\Omega \to G/H$ is definable in an o-minimal structure, it follows from \Cref{definablemap} that the number of connected components of its fibers is uniformly bounded by some number $N$.
+Let us now extend the weak convergence to $(G/L)_\Omega$.
+Since the projection map $p_{\vert (G/L)_\Omega}: (G/L)_\Omega \to G/H$ is definable in the o-minimal structure $\R_{an,exp}$, it follows from \Cref{definablemap} that the number of connected components of its fibers is uniformly bounded by some number $N$.

 Let first $C$ be a compact subset of $U_{\textit{smooth}}\setminus U_{\textit{sub}}$.
 Then, by Sard's lemma, $p(C)$ has measure $0$.
 Hence, for every $\epsilon >0$, there exists an open neighborhood $U'$ of $C$ in $U_{\textit{smooth}}$ such that